darshancc23/LED-remote-control/web_app/partials/connectivity/readme.txt

-This folder contains the database connectivity.
+This folder contains the MySQL database connectivity.